 Aim for a minimum 6 posts that you can fill the page with before creating a category for that specific ingredient or topic.

-Your categories also shouldn’t compete with your posts.
+Your categories also shouldn't compete with your posts.
 For example, don't have an "gluten free pancakes" category and "gluten free pancakes" post.
 Categories should be broad and vague-ish relative to the posts they contain, and ideally single keywords.
 Posts should be more targeted and specific.